Impactful-Social-Tech-Guide/weareimpactful.org/README.md

 # To Deploy

-Run sudo npm run deploy
+Run sudo npm run deploy, this places the build file in the gh-pages repository

 enter github credentials

 then go to settings in the repo and make sure a theme is selected, and the url is weareimpactful.org